Madrid’s Art Galleries

 • CALLE LAVAPIÉS: The Lavapiés Trade Association has set up this urban art festival in which artistic pieces can be seen outside the shops in the Lavapiés neighbourhood.

-• PINTA MALASAÑA: The Malasaña neighbourhood has become the epicentre of urban art thanks to this initiativeThe festival of urban art includes the participation of dozens of artists that create the best street art in the streets of Malasaña.
+• PINTA MALASAÑA: The Malasaña neighbourhood has become the epicentre of urban art thanks to this initiativeThe street art festival invites participating artists to take their creations to the shutters and façades of the streets that make up this central neighbourhood.

 DON'T MISS